 Setting up git-crypt and exporting a symmetric secret key

-Now on your git repository just initiate
+Now on the git repository initiate,

-git-crypt like you do with
+git-crypt like with a regular

-git-crypt then you export your symmetric secret key.
+git init and export your symmetric key.

 git-crypt init git-crypt export-key /lab/security/git-cript-key

-Now you need to create the
+Now we need to create the

 *.env filter=git-crypt diff=git-crypt